cyberchitta/llm-context.py/README.md

 LLM Context is a Python-based tool designed to streamline the process of sharing code context with Large Language Models (LLMs) using a standard Chat UI.
 It intelligently selects relevant files using `.gitignore` rules, generates comprehensive code context, and copies it directly to your clipboard for easy sharing with AI assistants.

 > **Note on AI Assistance**: This project was developed with significant assistance from Claude-3.5-Sonnet.
 LLM Context itself was used during development to share code context with Claude in project mode.
+All of the code that makes it into the repo is human curated (by me 😇, @restlessronin).

 ## Key Features